plotly/plotly.py/doc/python/performance.md

 *If the array dtype is **int64** or **uint64**, often the default dtype for arrays in NumPy when no dtype is specified, those dtypes will be changed to other types internally by Plotly.py where possible.
 When working with NumPY directly, you can [specify the `dtype`](https://numpy.org/doc/stable/user/basics.types.html#array-types-and-conversions-between-types) when creating `ndarray` objects.

+Arrays or data types that are not supported for base64 encoding to Plotly.js's typed arrays specification will still work and render correctly with Plotly.
+Those arrays and or data types just won't have the performance benefits that Plotly.js's base64 typed arrays feature provides.

 ### Unsupported Attributes

-Arrays passed to attributes with the following names are not supported for the performance benefits:
+Arrays passed to attributes with the following names are not supported for base64 encoding for rendering with Plotly.js.

 `geojson`, `layers`, and `range`.

+Attributes that are not supported for base64 encoding to Plotly.js's typed arrays specification will still work and render correctly.
+Those attributes just won't have the performance benefits that Plotly.js's base64 typed arrays feature provides.

 ### Example with NumPy Arrays